-Safety remains a key challenge, however the FIA is committed to doing everything possible to protect motor sport spectators, competitors, marshals and media.
-The best expertise, careful planning and correct implementation are crucial to the continued success of the sport we love.
-With this in mind, I invite all our Clubs, rally organisers, officials and volunteers to digest these Guidelines and consider them a valuable resource to assist you with the staging of rally events.
+As always, safety is a key priority for our community and the FIA is committed to doing everything possible to protect motor sport spectators, competitors, officials, marshals and media.
+Careful planning and correct implementation are crucial to the continued success of the sport we love - and which is, as you know, an important part of my life.

+I invite all our member clubs, rally organisers, officials and volunteers to make use of these Guidelines and consider them as a valuable resource to assist you in the staging of rally events.

-I wish you a safe and enjoyable 2021 season.
+I wish you a safe and exciting 2024 Rally season.